Current Police Information

 NOW AVAILABLE!
 Visit www.angelo.edu/lifeline to download app.

-Student Life, University Police and the creators of the Lifeline Response are partnering to bring an exciting new phone app to ASU called Lifeline EDU.
-The app will be available at no cost to students, faculty and staff.
-Primary student funding for Lifeline EDU is being made possible through the Student Organization Leadership Fund.
+Student Life, University Police and the creators of the Lifeline Response have partnered to bring an exciting new phone app to ASU called Lifeline Response Enterprise.
+The app is available at no cost to students, faculty and staff.
+Primary student funding for Lifeline EDU is possible through the Student Organization Leadership Fund.

-Not only does Lifeline EDU alert a 24 hour call center during an emergency, it also provides the call center and up to seven chosen lifelines with real time GPS location and tracking.
+Not only does Lifeline Response Enterprise alert a 24 hour call center during an emergency, it also provides the call center and up to seven chosen lifelines with real time GPS location and tracking.
 This feature helps responding emergency personnel pinpoint your exact location and expedites their response.

-Angelo State will be one of the first universities in the country to offer this new phone app to its campus community.
-Other universities set to deploy Lifeline EDU include University of Florida, William and Mary and Ohio State.
-Lifeline EDU should be available in late January.
+Angelo State is one of the first universities in the country to offer this new phone app to its campus community.
+Other universities set to deploy Lifeline Response Enterprise include University of Florida, William and Mary and Ohio State.

 2013 Traffic Contact Report